 I am a parent/coach/teacher/employer and am looking for information on returning to activity (i.e., work, school, sport) after a concussion.

 Ontario Neurotrauma Foundation published concussion guidelines that include returning to activities after concussion, both for children and adults.
 For more information on return to activity after concussion, and to view the guidelines, click here.

 No. We understand that navigating the health care system can be difficult for both patient and family members.
 While we are working hard to help improve the province’s concussion care system through research and implementation, we are not in a position to provide referrals.
 As part of the Standards for Post-Concussion Care we offer a pathway and referral indicators for when you might need to seek specialist care.
 To view the Standards, click here.

 What is the difference between the guidelines and the standards?

 The guidelines are clinical practice recommendations to help health professionals identify and treat concussion effectively.
 These guidelines focus on patient care, for example, what to do if your patient has headaches or problems sleeping after concussion.

 The standards focus on the system or process of delivering health concussion care by outlining the ideal pathway, health providers, and services.
 Clinics and health professionals can use the standards to make sure patients get coordinated and appropriate concussion care.

 Both the guidelines and standards are based on the best available evidence, and where that is not available, they are based on the consensus of recognized experts.

 Can I show this material at my appointments?

-We encourage you to do this with individual health care providers, at a clinic or at a school or workplace as appropriate.
-We know that the guidelines are long and suggest that you print or show your provider the parts that are most relevant for you.
+Yes.
+We encourage that you do this for appointments with individual health care providers or at concussion clinics.
+You can also show this material to your school or workplace, as appropriate.
+We know that the guidelines are long, and suggest that you print or show your provider the parts that are most relevant for you.